mfernest/SEBC/overview/intro.md

 ## <center> <a name="scored_labs"/> Submitting Work

 * All work is submitted to your GitHub fork
-    * Add your instructors as Collaborators
+    * Add your instructor as a Collaborator
     * We'll review Git/GitHub tools later today
     * Create all submissions in Markdown or PNG screenshots
 * Each lab/challenge is scored `Complete`, `Incomplete`, or `Did Not Submit`